Denbigh, Cobbitty

-Denbigh is a heritage-listed former vineyard, Clydesdale horse stude, Ayrshire cattle stud and dairy farm and now Hereford stud located at 421 The Northern Road in the southern-western Sydney suburb of Cobbitty in the Camden Council local government area of New South Wales, Australia.
+Denbigh is a heritage-listed former vineyard, Clydesdale horse stud, Ayrshire cattle stud and dairy farm and now Hereford stud located at 421 The Northern Road in the southern-western Sydney suburb of Cobbitty, New South Wales, Australia.
 It was built during 1818 by Charles Hook in c.
 1818 and by Thomas and Samual Hassall, and Daniel Roberts in c.
 1828.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 22 December 2006.

 History

 The original owner of Denbigh was Charles Hook, who had been imprisoned by the rebel government for supporting Governor Bligh's attempt to control the military in New South Wales.
 Hook had suffered greatly over the previous events and was in his fifties when he received his grant in 1812 by Governor Macquarie.
 The grant consisted of 1100 acre in the Parish of Cook, located at Cobbitty between the Cowpasture Road and Bringelly Road (later Northern Road).
 During 1818, Hook and his wife stayed at nearby Macquarie Grove while their own house was being built.
 The construction of Denbigh house was completed c.
 1822 and Hook began clearing the surrounding land for agricultural use.
 He died in 1826.

 In 1826 the property was growing wheat (60 acre) and maize (23 acre).
 It was described as including "a large dwelling house and other convenient out-houses on the farm".
 Aborigines held "tribal rites" in the adjacent paddocks after the house was constructed.
 A dense grove of olives was planted west of the house pre-1826.
 A small vineyard was established on a hill to the north of the house pre-1826.
 A number of mud huts clustered around the main building, surrounded by a 7–8 ft paling fence (all now vanished).

 The property was then purchased by parson Thomas Hassall who began extending the homestead in 1827.
 It took four and a half years to complete major renovations on the house and service buildings.
 After its completion, Hassall was joined by his wife and children.
 Hassall came to Australia from Otaheite (Tahiti) in 1797 and later married Anne Marsden, daughter of Bishop Samuel Marsden.

 Denbigh homestead resembled a scattered village surrounded mostly by an enclosed landscape with a half circle of hills, five acres of gardens consisting of an abundance of fruit trees, a vineyard and an orange grove with magnificent views from the hills.
 Together with a wide extent of country, churches were clearly seen at nearby Camden, Narellan and Cobbitty.